SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 		- blindfold - don't know whats going into
 		- torch to civilize the natives
 	- She's a woman?
 	- darkness -> torchlight -> makes her sinister (light reflecting on her face) although she was originally stately
 	- Seems sinister to an outsider, but the woman doesn't think she's sinister
+	- Acting as a beacon to other people, blindly leading
+	- Why did Kurtz paint it?
+		- Kurtz is a beacon?
 - > Religious Vocab

 ---